Educating students to be Christ-centred Thinkers, Communicators, and Worshippers!

 At Cambridge Christian School, we are pleased to offer both part-time and full-time Kindergarten options to suit your family’s needs.

 Junior Kindergarten Program

 At Cambridge Christian School, our Junior Kindergarten program is on Monday, Wednesday, and Friday.
 Our optional five-day program includes “Grow and Go” on Tuesdays and Thursdays.
 During our daily lessons, we take time to pray and discuss the world that God has created.
-We use the Jolly Phonics program, where the students learn the alphabet sounds one letter a week in order of frequency.
+We use the Learning Without Tears curriculum, where the students learn the alphabet sounds one letter a week in order of frequency.
 In addition to our academics, we learn to get along with each other, be independent, respect others’ property, and above all, love the way that Jesus loved.

 Senior Kindergarten Program